comp195/senior-project-spring-2022-it-management-system/README.txt

 		 The Desktop Application includes:
 			- A Login Section that limits access to users with sufficient permissions
-			- A Main Menu that provides general information about the software and gives users the ability to navigate between different tabs
 			- An Equipment Screen that gives users detailed information about company equipment
 			- An Employee Screen that gives users detailed information about employees
 			- A Ticket Screen that gives users detailed information about tickets submitted by